lvanschilfgaarde/lordcephei.github.io/pages/gwintrotut.md

 <hr style="height:5pt; visibility:hidden;" />
 # Introduction to a QSGW calculation

+Notes:
-Notes: add annotated GW output file with explanation of steps
+- add annotated GW output file with explanation of steps
+- Why llmf runs for 2 iterations with self-consistent density?

 This tutorial begins with an LDA calculation for Si, starting from an init file.
 Following this is a demonstration of a quasi-particle self-consistent GW (QSGW) calculation.
 An example of the 1-shot GW code is provided in a separate tutorial.
 Click on the 'QSGW' dropdown menu below for a brief description of the QSGW scheme.
 A complete summary of the commands used throughout is provided in the 'Commands' dropdown menu.
 Theory notes for GW and QSGW can be found here (add link).